Utva 66

-The UTVA-66 is a STOL aircraft, which was produced in the former Yugoslavia.
-It was developed from the UTVA-60 and first flew 1966.
+The UTVA-66, is a STOL light utility / liaison aircraft produced in the former Yugoslavia.
+A development of the UTVA-56, it first flew in 1966 and was intended largely for use by the Yugoslav military.

 Description

+The UTVA-66 derived from the UTVA-56, featuring fixed leading-edge slats and a larger tail.

-The aircraft was built for landing on unprepared fields and its STOL characteristics include leading edge fixed slats, flaps and drooping ailerons.
+The aircraft was designed to operate from unprepared fields.
+Its STOL characteristics include leading edge fixed slats, flaps and drooping ailerons.
 The cockpit is equipped with dual flight controls.
-The right front and rear seats in the older version of the aircraft were able to accommodate two stretchers.
-The aircraft had floats to land on water, but they could have been exchanged for snow skis.
+The right front and rear seats in the older version of the aircraft could be removed to accommodate two stretchers.
+The 66H ("Hidro") variant replaced the fixed landing gear with pontoon floats for operation from bodies of water; these could be exchanged for snow skis.

 Operational usage

 130 UTVA-66 aircraft were manufactured.

+During the Yugoslav Wars some aircraft fell into Slovenian and Croatian hands.
 The last operational aircraft were withdrawn from military service in 1999.

 Subsequently, a number were sold to Canada and the United States of America where they were converted for civilian use as rugged utility aircraft.